-As it is seen from Figure 3-15, during the latter ten years the consumption of fuels in Combined Heat and Power Generation was rather stable - about 45 PJ a year.
-However, in 2013 fuel consumption reduced by 13.3% in comparison to 2012, in 2014 - by 18.2% in comparison to 2013, in 2015 - by 3.4% in comparison to 2014 and in 2016 - by 19.1% in comparison to 2015.
+As it is seen from Figure 3-15, during the 2001-2012 period the consumption of fuels in Combined Heat and Power Generation was rather stable - about 45 PJ a year.
+However, since 2013 fuel consumption in Combined Heat and Power Generation started to decrease by almost 10.7% per annum.
 This is mainly due to reduction of electricity and heat generation based on natural gas and liquid fuels and increased share of electricity import from neighboring countries.